dkonigsberg/printsizer/README.md

 #### Without calibration

-* Determines the magnification of the first, or smaller, print.
+* Determines the magnification of the first, or base, print.
-* Determines the magnification of the second, or larger, print.
+* Determines the magnification of the second, or target, print.
 * Uses a well-known formula to calculate the change in exposure time between these two magnifications.

 #### With calibration

-* Determines the magnification of the first, or smaller, print.
+* Determines the magnification of the first, or base, print.
-* Determines the magnification of the second, or larger, print.
+* Determines the magnification of the second, or target, print.
 * Calculates the exposure time for the first print, on the enlarger's reference curve.
 * Calculates the exposure time for the second print, on the enlarger's